vunhatchuong/qmk_keymap/README.md

 The `.clang-format` file is a copy of QMK's in my fork master branch.

+## QMK Breaking Changes - 2023 May 28 Notes

+As of the Breaking Changes - 2023 May 28, combos in a separate file now doesn't work anymore, you have to put it into `keymap.c`.

+Combos.def still works.

 ## Custom ARTSEY Colemak

 **Currently not able to make layer independent combos so it will conflict with other combos.**